 The National Wellbeing Hub acts as a ‘front door’ to a wide range of support and wellbeing resources for people working in health and social care.
 This includes unpaid carers, volunteers within the health and social care services, and their families.

-We see a lot of information being published, whether online or in print, about Covid-19.
+We see a lot of information about Covid-19.
 At times this can be overwhelming and it’s hard to know what information to trust.

-The resources listed on our Covid-19 support page are the official websites for updates and resources set out by the Scottish Government.
-If you have read something online or heard from someone information about Covid-19 and you are unsure if it is true, you can use the following resources to check it is from a reliable source:
+The resources listed on our Covid-19 support page include the official websites for updates and resources set out by the Scottish Government.
+If you have read something online or heard information about Covid-19 and you’re unsure if it’s true, you can use the following resources to check:

 Full Fact – a team of independent fact-checkers and campaigners who find, expose and counter the harm it does.